CMagnac/CMagnac-first-blog/_posts/2022-11-06-scrape-load-2.md

 I have also use the time built in module to get the script processing time.

-Don't forget create the script and the json file in the same folder.
+Don't forget to create the script and the json file in the same folder.

 <br>